Armenian Patriarchate of Constantinople: Young Turks period, 1908–1922

 The Armenian patriarch of Constantinople Madteos III (Izmirlian) was permitted to return to Istanbul in 1908 when Sultan Abdulhamid II was deposed by the Young Turks.

 The new Turkish administration also restored the constitution.
 In the initial period of the reign of the Young Turks, the Armenians enjoyed a brief period of restoration of civil liberties between 1908 and 1915.

 However, in 1915 the Armenians suffered great hardship under the Young Turk administration owing to the desire of the Turkish government for its peoples to be religiously homogeneous (i.e., Muslim), motivated perhaps by an imagined threat of Armenians from Russian influences with whom Turkey was at war.
 The Armenian community of Turkey in 1915 was accordingly decimated by mass deportations and killings.
 The events surrounding this ethnic cleansing of Armenians from Turkey have become known as the Armenian genocide.
 The inability of Turkey to acknowledge these events has been a source of significant angst among Armenians worldwide for the past hundred years.
-Prior to 1915, 1.1 million Armenians lived in Turkey; today (2015) less than 100,000 reside there.
+Prior to 1915, almost two million Armenians lived in Turkey; today (2015) less than 100,000 reside there.

 With this backdrop of turmoil for Armenians, the post of the patriarch remained vacant from 1915 to 1919.
 The office was abolished by the Council of Ministers on July 28, 1916.
 It was restored for a brief period from 1919 to 1922 with Patriarch Zaven I Der Yeghiayan residing.
 To alleviate the fate of the survivors of the Armenian genocide the patriarchate founded a Committee for Orphan Relief, a Central Committee for Deportees and was also involved in the establishment of the National Relief Mission.